toitware/toit-semver/README.md

 ## Logical Operators
-The library implements code to support the normal logic operators/comparators, such as `>`,  `<=`, etc. The [standard](https://semver.org/) dictates rules about these.
+The library implements code to support the standard comparators, such as `>`,  `<=`, etc. The [standard](https://semver.org/) dictates rules about these.
 Not all are obvious at first.
 They operate in the following way:
 | Example | Explanation |